 If so, here are four sclerotherapy facts to learn before starting treatment.

-Not all types of varicose or spider veins are created equally, which is why there are a number of effective, advanced treatments available.
+Not all types of varicose or spider veins are the same, which is why there are a number of effective, advanced treatments available for problem veins.
 Sclerotherapy treatment is typically the treatment of choice for spider veins and for small varicose veins.
-If your vein doctor has recommended sclerotherapy for you, there are a few things you’ll probably want to know about the treatment itself and about what happens afterwards.
+In fact, at Metro Vein Centers, our board-certified doctors and surgeons refer to it as the gold standard for eliminating unsightly spider veins.

 What to Expect During and After Sclerotherapy Treatment

 Sclerotherapy treatment, a type of microfoam injection, is the #1 FDA-approved treatment of choice for treating spider veins and smaller varicose veins.
 If your vein doctor has recommended sclerotherapy for you, there are a few things you’ll probably want to know about the treatment itself—and about what to expect after your treatment.

 1. Sclerotherapy is a Quick Treatment—Under 15 Minutes